Friedinger/Infoscreen/README.md

     Replace `yourpassword` with your desired password,
     reboot to apply changes.

+6. Optionally change background image in `/opt/custompios/background.png`.
+It can be uploaded via `scp`.

-6. Done, the infoscreen should be displayed on the screen connected to the raspberry pi.
+7. Done, the infoscreen should be displayed on the screen connected to the raspberry pi.

 ### Displaying infoscreen if protected with login

-If the infoscreen is protected with a login, you need extend some of the scripts located in `~/scripts/`.
+If the infoscreen is protected with a login, you need to extend some of the scripts located in `~/scripts/`.
 The following changes work if the login can be automatically filled by the chromium password manager and just need to be sent with the enter key, for example if the login is protected with http basic auth using `.htaccess` and `.htpasswd`.

 1. Connect to raspberry pi via VNC or physical keyboard and mouse, login to your infoscreen and store the credentials in chromium password manager.